RishiAravind2004/BumbleBeeZ-Cloud/Contents/README.md

 ## 🚀 Updates Configuration

+**Note:** New updates should always be added at the beginning of the JSON object (stack format), so the latest updates appear first on the screen.

 ### 🧾 Format Structure

-Each entry should follow this format:
+Each update must follow this format:

 ```json
 {